apache/spark/docs/sql-ref-functions-udf-hive.md

 ---
 layout: global
-title: Built-in Functions
+title: Integration with Hive UDFs/UDAFs/UDTFs
-displayTitle: Built-in Functions
+displayTitle: Integration with Hive UDFs/UDAFs/UDTFs
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with